-An aid to this process, which I use, is the mordant aluminium sulphate.
+The process, (boiling in water) is deceivingly simple and the extricated colour is often surprising; almost magical.
+An aid to this process is the mordant aluminium sulphate.
 It allows the colour to adhere to the wool.
 Some plants contain tannin which negates the need for a mordant.

-Who have influenced me and who is Daughter?
-My maternal grandmother was an advocate of ‘make do and mend’, and was simply inspirational.
-My paternal grandfather named his businesses …………… & Sons despite having 4 daughters who worked for him.
-This was perfectly fine in his time.
-I am redressing the balance.
+Lorraine’s maternal grandmother was an advocate of ‘make do and mend’, and was simply inspirational.
+Her paternal grandfather named his businesses “….. & Sons” despite having 4 daughters who worked for him.
+This was perfectly fine in his time, I am redressing the balance.

 Naturally dyed yarn is not fast.
 Its colour will change over time.
 It mellows.

 Even sheep, out in all weathers change colour!
 Black lambs, by the time they are shorn are often dark brown in colour.
 Brown sheep may develop deep red tones with sandy coloured tips on their fleeces.
 These colour changes are caused by the sun and are evident when I hand spin local fleece.